noodlebox/betterdiscord-plugins/README.md

 ### OwnerTag.plugin.js
 Show a tag next to a server owner's name.

+### StaticAvatars.plugin.js
+Don't animate avatars in the chat area.

 ### KawaiiEmotes.plugin.js
 Better emote parsing for BetterDiscord.
 Fixes a few issues: